-The only therapy available in the pipeline for PCOS targets gonadotropin-releasing hormone receptor.
-It is administered orally.
-The overall likelihood of approval of a Phase I endocrine-other asset is 16.6%, and the average probability a drug advances from Phase III is 67.4%.
-Drugs, on average, take 10.2 years from Phase I to approval, compared to 9.8 years in the overall endocrine space.
+The overall likelihood of approval of a Phase I endocrine-other asset is 14.4%, and the average probability a drug advances from Phase III is 68.2%.
+Drugs, on average, take 10.3 years from Phase I to approval, compared to 9.8 years in the overall endocrine space.

 The distribution of clinical trials across Phase I–IV indicates that the majority of trials for PCOS have been in the late phases of development, with 81% of trials in Phase III–IV, and only 19% in Phase I–II.

 The US has the highest number of PCOS clinical trials globally.
-Germany and the UK lead the major European markets, while China, Indonesia, and South Korea share the top spot in Asia.
+The UK leads the major European markets, while China has the top spot in Asia.

 Clinical trial activity in the PCOS space is dominated by completed trials.
-Merck KGaA has the highest number of completed clinical trials for PCOS, with five trials.
+Merck KGaA has the highest number of completed clinical trials for PCOS, with six trials.

-Merck KGaA leads industry sponsors with the highest overall number of clinical trials for PCOS, followed by AstraZeneca and Merck & Co.
+Merck KGaA leads industry sponsors with the highest overall number of clinical trials for PCOS, followed by Merck & Co.

 22 CLINICAL TRIAL LANDSCAPE

 12 Figure 1: Trends in prevalent cases of PCOS (Rotterdam Criteria), 2019–28